Back to Home

 Patents, trademarks, goodwill, etc. (in millions)

-Enter the total number of outstanding shares in millions (e.g., for 100 million shares, enter 100)
+Enter the total shares outstanding in millions (ex: for 100 million shares, enter 100)

-The current price-to-earnings ratio of your company based on stock price divided by earnings per share.
+The price-to-earnings ratio based on stock price divided by earnings per share.

 Privacy Notice: This tool is for simulation purposes only.